 Six countries in Central and South America elect new presidents in 2019.
 Elsewhere in the Americas, Justin Trudeau will be vying for a second term as prime minister when Canada holds federal elections on October 21.
 Additionally, Guyana—which is on track to surpass Mexico and Venezuela to become Latin America’s second-largest oil producer in the coming decade—will also hold general elections in 2019 at a still-to-be-determined date.

 Explore our individual guides via links below:

 - ARGENTINA: August 11 primaries, October 27 general elections, November 24 runoff

-- BOLIVIA: January 27 primaries, October 20 general elections, runoff TBD
+- BOLIVIA: January 27 primaries, October 20 general elections, December 15 runoff

 - EL SALVADOR: February 3 general election